Topic 1: Containerization

 - Isolation between applications

 There are many containerization tools available like Docker, Podman, Containerd, etc. In this topic, you'll learn how to use tools like Docker to create these isolated environments and explore how cloud platforms like AWS, Azure, and GCP support containerized workloads.
+You'll also learn how to leverage containers to run MCP servers, which enable applications to integrate with LLMs and external AI tools.

 Study